awchiu23/CryptoTools/README.md

 ## CryptoTrader
 - Automated trading of spot and futures.
+- Talk to me if you are interested.

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset.